mrf7777/furfolio_site/README.md

     - implement a "follow" system where users can follow creators
   - notified when offer has slots and is about to close ("about to" is different for different creators)
     - implement a "follow offer" system where users can track offers

+# public events
+- commissions can be at a high during an in-person convention
+- creators congregate at a convention
+  - they are marketed together as the convention published the dealers and artists
+- having a landing page for a public event would help engagement with the platform
+- another search vector to find offers faster
+- CRUD
+  - Create
+    - Who has the authority to publish an event?
+    - Maybe just let the event organizer contact an admin and then verify the contact.
+  - Read
+    - Have an event page with ongoing events.
+  - Update
+    - Contact an admin
+  - Delete
+    - Ideally, should never happen.
+Events should simply "expire".
+- How can a creator make offers to associate with an event?
+  - Make event organizer provide a list of legitimate furfolio users who can add offers to the event.

+# monetization ideas

+## subscription
+- provide lax limits and extra features
+  - up active offer limit
+  - up max in review per offer limit
+  - up max number of offer templates
+  - ability to associate offers to certain events